-Homoeopathic treatments at Westborough Insane Hospital deviated from accepted norms at the time, which emphasised rest, special diets, and hydrotherapies, such as spray baths, tub baths, cold sponging, and wet packs.
+Homeopathic treatments at Westborough Insane Hospital deviated from accepted norms at the time, which emphasized rest, special diets, and hydrotherapies, such as spray baths, tub baths, cold sponging, and wet packs.
 3 Specific drug therapeutics, such as hypnotics and sedatives, were avoided while antispasmodics, to control mania and restlessness, were occasionally delivered.
-Westborough was the second homoeopathic state hospital in the nation.
+Westborough was the second homeopathic state hospital in the nation.

 By 1895, the recovery rate at Westborough was regarded as the highest in the state.
 3

-The hospital began holding clinics for Boston University Medical School students in 1887 and organised a nurses’ training school in 1890.
+The hospital began holding clinics for Boston University Medical School students in 1887 and organized a nurses’ training school in 1890.
 3

 In 1889, Worcester architect Stephen Earle was hired to design a mortuary and again in 1890 to design the Osgood Cottage for Convalescent Patients.
-3 A laundry, boiler house and bakery building was ereccted behind the Main Hospital Building in 1891 followed by an electric generating plant for lights, heating, and ventilation in 1895.
+3 A laundry, boiler house, and bakery building were erected behind the Main Hospital Building in 1891 followed by an electric generating plant for lights, heating, and ventilation in 1895.